What is Mindfulness?

 Extensive scientific evidence shows the benefits of everyday mindfulness to one’s overall health.
 This can be the health of your home environment, at school and in the workplace.
 But learning the basic principles through reading this blog won’t give you all the benefits that mindfulness can offer you.
 Perhaps you’re a busy person that needs to feel like you’re prioritizing the right things, or maybe you’re actually really happy in your life and you want spiritual growth.
 This is where mindfulness coaching comes in.

-A Mindfulness Coach can help you improve and change your life, by helping you learn new brain strategies.
+A Mindfulness Coach can help you improve and change your life, by helping you learn new brain strategies and build sustainable habits.
 Mindfulness coaches, like myself, work hand-in-hand with other health professionals, and use a variety of tools that are beneficial to your personal development.
 Most coaches are professionals trained to specialize in using various techniques to help you relax and find inner peace.
 When you have a lot of stress in your life, your brain and body can easily become dis-regulated.
 This stress can prevent you from achieving your personal goals, and taking the baby steps necessary to meet your goals.

 Mindfulness Can Make You Happier